 Because the committee did not find convincing evidence that the vaccine does not cause the adverse event, the vaccine is unsafe.

 Neither of these interpretations is correct.
 “Inadequate to accept or reject” means just that—inadequate.

 The IOM has made it clear that an absence of evidence does not prove safety, and thus, safety should not be implied.
-Unfortunately, in vaccine reporting, a lack of evidence is regularly emphasized as proof of safety.
-Vaccine messaging is thoughtfully constructed; the Health Authorities, CDC, Health Canada, the pharmaceutical companies, the media all regularly state that “no evidence of harm exists.”
+Unfortunately, in vaccine reporting, a lack of evidence is regularly emphasized as definitive proof of safety.
+Vaccine messaging is thoughtfully constructed; the health authorities, CDC, Health Canada, the pharmaceutical companies, the media all regularly state that “no evidence of harm exists.”
 It would be more accurate for them to state, “no evidence of safety or harm exists.”
 But they never say that.
 WHY?
 Really think about that.

 Why has the word “safety” been intentionally and repeatedly left out of those types of statements?

 Recognizing that the word "safety" has been purposefully left out, Kennedy's challenge to the public became extremely relevant and important.
 He offered $100,000 to the first person who could point out an existing scientific paper that proves that the amount of thimerosal used within vaccines is safe.
 If the safety profile of thimerosal has been tested and proven, this would be an easy $100,000.
 The World Mercury Project hired an independent scientific panel to review the submissions, and that scientific panel concluded that no one won the award.

 So from here on out, pay attention to every vaccine statement made by media.
 Whenever you hear, “There’s no evidence of harm…” implying that to mean this is "conclusive proof of safety," remind yourself that in 1984 the USA department Health and Human Services (HHS) instructed that concerns about vaccine safety "cannot be allowed to exist."